Nurturing and strengthening conservation leadership for today and tomorrow

 The future of our continent depends on the future of our natural heritage.

-It is only with the help of its donors that the Trust, in support of the work of the College, can equip new generations of conservationists with the skills needed to address the challenges facing conservation.
+It is only with the help of its donors that the Trust, in support of the work of the College, can equip new generations of conservationists with the skills needed to address the challenges facing conservation across southern Africa.

 Supporting education in nature and wildlife conservation

 The aim of the Trust is to support education in nature conservation at the College.
-The Trust works to grow its fund, to provide an increased disbursement to the College annually and ensure its sustainability.
+The Trust works to grow its fund, to provide an increased disbursement to the College annually and ensure the sustainability of its vital work.

-Each year the Trust funds five highly sought-after wildlife area management scholarships and bursaries for top students in theaccredited year-long Higher Education and Training Courses.
-It also helps to fund priority projects in support of conservation management training, such as numeracy and literacy training, bridging courses for school leavers, fundraising and marketing, and the development of the Applied Learning Strategy and unit.
+Each year the Trust funds highly sought-after natural area resource management scholarships and bursaries for top students in the accredited year-long Higher Education and Training courses.
+It also helps to fund priority projects in support of conservation management training such as:

 Funding and administration